- What are the housing and housing benefit rights of EEA workers and self-employed people?

-Work does not have to be full-time or permanent, and it does not have to provide a sufficient income for the subsistence of the worker.
-European case law has found that work for as little as ten hours a week qualifies the person as a worker and this was reproduced in DWP guidance for some years and is still the official position of the European Commission (see Commission communication COM(2002) 694 at 2.1).
+Work does not have to be full-time or permanent, and it does not have to provide a sufficient income for the worker's subsistence.
+European case law suggests that work for as little as ten hours a week can be sufficient to retain worker status, an opinion that was supported in DWP guidance for some years and is still the official position of the European Commission (see Commission communication COM(2002) 694 at 2.1).

 'Effective' means that the work, even if there is no formal contract, is something that is recognisably a labour contract: there is an employer, an employee, and an agreement between them that the worker will perform certain tasks in return for which the employer will pay or offer services (such as free accommodation) or goods.
 Problems occur when the arrangement is between friends or family members and informal, because there may be suspicion that the work is neither effective nor 'genuine'.
 It helps if there is proof that the arrangement includes sanctions if the worker fails to do the work that is agreed.